PLEASE CALL: 604.683.4287 or please use Advocacy Office contact form.

 What is the process?

-The receptionist makes the initial contact with the client making a preliminary assessment of the problem.
-A trained advocate then works with the client in a one-on-one situation to address his or her needs.
+The volunteer receptionist makes the initial contact with the client making a preliminary assessment of the problem.
+A trained volunteer advocate then works with the client in a one-on-one situation to address the needs identified.

 The advocate provides the client with information relevant to the issues involved, speaks on behalf of, and mediates for, the client, and represents the client at tribunals and other hearings, as needed to solve the problem.